-Diverticula (dī-věr-TIK-yū-lǎ) are small, bulging pouches that form in the lower part of the large intestine (colon).
+Diverticula (dī-vĕr-TIK-yū-lă) are small, bulging pouches that form in the lower part of the large intestine (colon).
 Diverticula are common, especially after age 40, and seldom cause problems.
-The presence of diverticula is known as diverticulosis (dī-věr-tik-yŭ-LŌ-sĭs).
-See Figure 12.2017 for an illustration of diverticulosis.
-If one or more of the pouches become inflamed or infected, this condition is called diverticulitis (dī-věr-tik-yŭ-LĪT-ĭs).
+The presence of diverticula is known as diverticulosis (dī-vĕr-tik-yŭ-LŌ-sĭs).
+See Figure 12.20 for an illustration of diverticulosis.
+If one or more of the pouches become inflamed or infected, this condition is called diverticulitis (dī-vĕr-tik-yŭ-LĪT-ĭs).
 Diverticulitis can cause severe abdominal pain, fever, nausea, and a change in bowel habits.
 Diverticulitis is diagnosed with a CT scan, which can identify inflamed or infected pouches.
-Mild diverticulitis can be treated with rest, diet
+Mild diverticulitis can be treated with rest, diet changes, and antibiotics.
+Severe or recurring diverticulitis may require bowel resection surgery.

-17. "Sigmoid_diverticulum(diagram).jpg" by Anpol42 is licensed under CC BY-SA 4.0 changes, and antibiotics.
-Severe or recurring diverticulitis may require bowel resection surgery.18
+17. &quot;Sigmoid\diverticulum\(diagram).jpg" by Anpol42 is licensed under CC BY-SA 4.0